 - Used MUSIC data to subsequently develop and implement evidence-based appropriateness criteria for radiographic staging of all men with newly-diagnosed prostate cancer.

 - Achieved a fifty percent reduction in prostate biopsy-related hospitalizations by implementing process changes for antibiotic prophylaxis focused on addressing fluoroquinolone resistance.

 - Established a novel metric (MUSIC NOTES) that defines an uncomplicated early post-operative recovery, and compares these outcomes across diverse urology practices.

 - Created a statewide, electronic infrastructure for measuring and improving patient-reported functional outcomes after radical prostatectomy.

-- Developed an infrastructure for video-based assessment of surgical technique with the aim of linking such assessments with patient-reported outcomes data, thereby allowing examination of the extent to which differences in technical proficiency can be distinguished, and whether they matter, for patients undergoing robotic prostatectomy.
+- Developed an infrastructure for video-based assessment of surgical technique with the aim of linking such assessments with patient-reported outcomes and peri-operative morbidity data; established a robotic prostatectomy skills workshop program that allows for peer-to-peer video review and mentorship.

-- Developed appropriateness criteria and a standardized framework for recommending treatment for patients with low-risk prostate cancers.
+- Through the assembly of a panel of MUSIC experts, and with the inclusion of patient advocates, developed appropriateness criteria and a standardized roadmap for recommending treatment for patients with low-risk prostate cancers.
 This tool can be combined with the assessment of patient preferences to facilitate shared decision making.

-- Published 11 peer-reviewed manuscripts, as well as more than 20 abstracts, and gave more than 40 presentations on MUSIC’s work and QI successes at both a national and international level.
+- Published numerous peer-review manuscripts and abstracts, and gave presentations on MUSIC’s work and QI successes at both a national and international level.